 After a brief stint at Parsons School of Design in the early 1990s, Kaline Carter found himself in a creative dry spell for about two decades.
 Around 2017, he began looking at everyday scenes differently—particularly glimpses of architecture, aerial views of cities and farmland, and shapes found in nature-- and soon he picked up a sketchbook.
 He was fascinated with the vast universe of color combinations that can be applied to patterns and his sketchbook was filling up.

-In early 2019, I started to research painting techniques with acrylic on canvas and found many ways to paint hard-edge geometric paintings.
-I ran into more influential artists like Ellsworth Kelly, Frederick
+In early 2019, he started researching painting techniques with acrylic on canvas and found many ways to paint hard-edge geometric paintings.
+He ran into more influential artists like Ellsworth Kelly, Frederick

 Hammersley, Carmen Herrera, Agnes Martin, Ad Reinhardt, and Barnett Newman.
 Carter considers them to be his teachers, and has taken a bit from each of their practices.
 By paring down observations of the world around him, and then applying the techniques he’s learned while studying his favorite artists, Carter has found a style he is completely comfortable working in.